-- 412. RESEARCH PROBLEMS IN CHILD DEVELOPMENT.
-This course is intended for advanced students who desire to pursue special investigation in the field of child development.
-Prerequisite: Concurrent registration in Education 408.
-3 credits second semester. - 454.
-ADMINISTRATION AND INTERPRETATION OF MENTAL AND EDUCA-TIONAL TESTS.
+3 credits first semester. - 454.
+Administration and Interpretation of Mental and Educational Tests.
 A study of the detailed problems of administration, and the use and interpretation of the group mental and educational tests.
 Prerequisite: Elementary Statistics.

-- 480. PSYCHOLOGY OF INDIVIDUAL DIFFERENCES.
+3 credits second semester. - 480.
+PSYCHOLOGY OF INDIVIDUAL DIFFERENCES.
 A study of the differences among individuals due to race, sex, age, intelligence, and other such factors.

 3 credits second semester. - 517.
-ADVANCED EDUCATIONAL PSYCHOLOGY.
-This study will deal with the following elements of educational psychology; physiological basis of learning, native equipment, habit formation, perception learning, feelings and emotions, associative learning, memory and imagination, the learning process and the application of the principles of learning to education.
-3 credits first semester. - 518.
-EXPERIMENTAL EDUCATIONAL PSYCHOLOGY.
+Advanced Educational Psychology; This study will deal with the following elements of educational psychology; physiological basis of learning, native equipment, habit formation, perception learning, feelings and emotions, associative learning, memory and imagination, the learning process and the application of the principles of learning to education.

+- 518. EXPERIMENTAL EDUCATIONAL PSYCHOLOGY.
 A series of psychological experiments pertaining to the learning process.

-535. MENTAL HYGIENE.
+3 credits second semester. - 535.
+Mental Hygiene.
 This course approaches the problem of mental health from the standpoint of the normal, healthy personality.
 There is some discussion of the outstanding types of personality difficulties, and practical suggestions are stressed that are useful in the attainment and maintenance of sound mental health.
 The importance of mental hygiene principles in school and social work is emphasized.
 Prerequisite: General Psychology or approval of instructor.